Muller-bit/Web3_Wallet_Security/notes/03_social_Recovery_wallet.md

 - The fundamental mechanics of a social recovery wallet revolve around a few key components:

 - 1. Single "Signing Key": This is the primary key you, as the user, will employ for authorizing transactions in your day-to-day operations.

+- 2. "Guardians": You designate a set of trusted individuals or entities as "guardians."
+Typically, a minimum of three guardians are recommended, though this number can be significantly higher depending on your security preferences.